gzc1003/Stanford-CS144-Introduction-to-Computer-Networking-Notes/Introduction to Computer Networking.md

 a **packet** has two types of fields: header fields and a payload field.
 The payload is typically a packet from the layer above.

 a **hop** is a link between two routers

+理解protocol：A **protocol **defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.

 ## 1.3 The IP Service Model